 Platforms built the dynamic

-The part that's infuriating?
-Platforms know this dynamic exists - they built it intentionally.
-The engagement mechanics that reward consistency, vulnerability and intimacy are working exactly as they were designed to.
+Infuriated?
+Me too.
+Platforms know this dynamic exists and they built it intentionally.
+The algorithms reward consistency, vulnerability and intimacy.
+And they're working exactly as they were designed to.
 The more you share, the more you post, the more intimate the connection you build with your audience... and the better the platforms perform.

 So, they don't see the value in solving the creator safety problem.